soudev/knowledge.mine/stuff/nodejs.md

 --

+* [[GitHub] typicode / hotel](https://github.com/typicode/hotel) - Removes the need to keep terminal tabs.
+Access and start your local servers from the browsers.

 * [[GitHub] jh3y / sike](https://github.com/jh3y/sike) - a cli tool that reminds you to get up and move around

 * [[GitHub] rschmukler / agenda](https://github.com/rschmukler/agenda) - Lightweight job scheduling for node